WWF Wrestling Challenge: International transmission

 In some parts of Canada, Wrestling Challenge was repackaged as WWF Cavalcade, with the only difference apart from the title being Canadian-produced interview segments.
 This repackaging allowed the program to count as Canadian content.

 In the United Kingdom, the show aired on Sky 1 and a repackaged version was aired occasionally from 1987 until 1988 on ITV as a part of the final two years of ITV's Saturday lunchtime Wrestling coverage.
 Certain ITV areas also screened a batch of 10 months' worth of episodes (covering the period August 1987-June 1988) in an early morning graveyard timeslot, erroneously announced in TV listings as Superstars Of Wrestling.
 The late night ITV slot would be replaced in 1990 by tapes of WCW.
 The Sky transmission continued to air in the UK until 1997, when it was repackaged as WWF Shotgun Challenge.

+Home media

+Select episodes of Wrestling Challenge are available for streaming on the WWE Network.
+As of May 17, 2021, there were 23 episodes of Wrestling Challenge available for streaming on WWE Network, dating from its premiere to February 8, 1987.